Benjamin-Elon/Benjamin-Elon/README.md

 **Here are several projects of my own creation:**

 [ API's are out of date ]<br>
 **The first project is a world-wide news tracker.
 It streamlines the process searching for and reading foreign-language news sources.** Users are able to create personalized news feeds using simple and complex search queries.
-I have included several features ensuring users can easily find what they are looking for, even without knowing the phrasing in the foreign language.
-This type of language barrier is ordinarily difficult to overcome to overcome without assistance from a native speaker.
-I call it One World News.
+It includes several features ensuring users can easily find what they are looking for, even without knowing the phrasing in the foreign language.
+These language barriers are ordinarily very difficult to overcome to overcome without assistance from a native speaker.

 [ Website structure is out of date ]<br>